KarypisLab/SLIM/README.md

 - `slim_predict`: for applying a previously estimated model, and
 - `slim_mselect`: for exploring a set of hyper-parameters in order to select the best performing model.

-Additional information about how to use these command-line programs is located in [reference manual](./doxygen/latex/refman.pdf).
+Additional information about how to use these command-line programs is located in SLIM's reference manual available in ([HTML](./doxygen/html/index.html) or [PDF](./doxygen/latex/refman.pdf) formats.

 ###  Library interface

 You can also use SLIM by direclty linking into your C/C++ program via its library interface.
-SLIM's API is described in [reference manual](./doxygen/latex/refman.pdf).
+SLIM's API is described in SLIM's reference manual ([HTML](./doxygen/html/index.html) or [PDF](./doxygen/latex/refman.pdf)).

 ## Citing
 If you use any part of this library in your research, please cite it using the